alyssamanse/To-Eat-Node-App/README.md

 This Node.js application allows users to enter the name of a burger to be stored in a database.
 Once the burger has been eaten, the user can click the 'Devour' button to mark it as eaten.
 Eat all the fictional burgers you can [here](https://burger-eating-app.herokuapp.com/).

 ## Setup
-From the command line within the directory, 'npm install' to install:
+From the command line within the directory, `npm install` to install:
 1. body-parser
 2. express
 3. express-handlebars